Aji Amarillo

 Diseases:

-• Ensuring good air circulation, adequate sunlight, and proper watering can often prevent or alleviate these problems.
+• Good airflow, sunlight, and proper watering prevent many fungal problems.

 History and Folklore